Author's Note

 And I reached for her face.

 A voice shrieked within me, pleading with me to stop.
-But something older—primal and unrelenting—whispered that the answers I sought lay behind that mask.
+But something older, primal and unrelenting, insisted that the answers I sought lay behind that mask.
 That all the truth I longed for began there.

 My hand moved.
 My eyes never left hers.
 My heart thundered as I tore the mask away.